mosbth/cimage/README.md

 v0.6.x (latest)

+* Support for option `password, pwd` to protect usage of `alias` and remote download.
+* Added support for option `alias` that creates a link to a cached version  of the image #47.
 * Create cache directory for remote download if it does not exists.
 * Cleaned up `img_config.php` and introduced default values for almost all options #72.